 150km after the start, in the 1st edition most riders stayed the first night at Chefchaouen.
 The city is noted for its buildings in shades of blue.
 Al-Alami founded the city 1471 to fight the Portuguese invasions of northern Morocco.
 The countryside around it has a reputation for being a prolific source of kief.
 The Chefchaouen region is one of the main producers of cannabis in Morocco.
 A nearby attraction is the Kef Toghobeit Cave, one of the deepest caves in Africa.

-Ahouli Mines (part of the Ultimate route)
+Ahouli Mines (part of extension 1)

 Mines d’Ahouli, located besides the Moulouya river in the Middle Atlas, was once a bustling mining town where lead, antimony and galena were mined by the French.